keptn/keptn.github.io/content/docs/quickstart/_index.md

 5. **Access Bridge**: you can now access the Keptn Web UI at `http://127.0.0.1.nip.io:8082/bridge`.

-    For different way on how to expose your Keptn installation, please refer to <https://keptn.sh/docs/0.14.x/operate/install/#install-keptn>.
+    For different way on how to expose your Keptn installation, please refer to [Install Keptn](../0.14.x/operate/install/#install-keptn).

 ### Try Multi-Stage Delivery